Checklist for TroublesShooting OpenTelemetry Node.js Tracing Issues

 In most cases, the instrumentation code resides in a different file or package than the application code, which makes it tricky to discover.
 Some frameworks, such as serverless, can import packages before the instrumentation code has a chance to run.
 This can be easily missed.

-To diagnose this issue, enable logging and verify you are seeing your instrumentation package being loaded.
+To diagnose this issue, enable logging and verify you are seeing your instrumentation library being loaded.
 For example:

 @opentelemetry/instrumentation-http Applying patch for https@12.22.9